aliniko/planet-wars-rts/submit_entry.md

 - The `repo_url` should link to a **specific commit** (not just the repo root).
 - The `commit` field is optional if it’s already included in the URL.
 - If your repository is **private**, make sure to add `@SimonLucas` as a collaborator with read access.
+- These results are provided for feedback; your agent will compete against a wider set of agents including submitted ones for the competition results

 You will receive comments on your issue as your submission is processed, including:
 - ✅ Confirmation of successful build